Leaf-Agriculture/docs/docs/crop_monitoring_planet_overview.md

 <p align='justify'>

 Leaf provides an integration with Planet, fetching PlanetScope images from a back-fill and forward-fill specified by the user.
-PlanetScope `daily` provides numerus categories of products from different satellite sensors called `itemTypes` and for each one, we have different `assetType`.
+PlanetScope provides numerus categories of products from different satellite sensors called `itemTypes` and for each one, we have different `assetType`.

 For now, we support `PSScene` with their respective assets `ortho_analytic_8b_sr` (13 images), `ortho_analytic_8b` (13 images), `ortho_udm2` and `ortho_analytic_8b_xml`.